SciBorgs/Hydrogen/README.md

 This project currently contains drive, vision, and autos.
 You are expected to add/modify code supporting existing files and new subsystems when using this template.
 Some of these files include but are not limited to:
 - **[Autos.java](src/main/java/org/sciborgs1155/robot/commands/Autos.java)** Add code for new subsystems in `configureAutos`, such as commands for `NamedCommands`
-- **[VisionConstants.java](src/main/java/org/sciborgs1155/robot/vision/VisionConstants.java)** Add new `CameraConfig` objects representing cameras on the robot in the field `CAMERAS`.
+- **[VisionConstants.java](src/main/java/org/sciborgs1155/robot/vision/VisionConstants.java)** Add new `CameraConfig` fields representing cameras on the robot, and change the `create` method in [Vision](src/main/java/org/sciborgs1155/robot/vision/Vision.java).
 Also modify any camera configurations or constants if needed.
 - **[Constants.java](src/main/java/org/sciborgs1155/robot/Constants.java)** Modify the class `Field` to be updated for each year's game, and any other constants if needed.
 - **[Ports.java](src/main/java/org/sciborgs1155/robot/Ports.java)** Modify existing OI and drive ports, as well as adding new ports.
 - **[Robot.java](src/main/java/org/sciborgs1155/robot/Robot.java)** A lot needs to be added/modified in this file, self-explanatory.